Understanding the Healing Power of Anger

 It’s like, “Yes, of course, we would be angry because it impacts our lives” as opposed to being angry at ourselves and believing that we are, in some way, to blame or being angry at the doctors because there wasn’t a diagnosis for so many years.

 Those kinds of anger ─ anger at the self; anger at others ─ creates an unresolved loop, an anger loop that never stops.

 But when we go, “Yes, I’m angry that this has happened,” then there’s a kind of a movement through us.
 We can even feel it if you imagine into it in this moment.
 It can come up like a whoosh through the torso just like, “Whaah!
 Here I am.
 This is me.
-I am worthy of protective life energy and protective life force.
+I am worthy of protective life energy and a protective life force.
 I matter.
 My needs matter.”